Idaho - Rate Requests

 Q. Why is Avista requesting to change energy prices?

-Part of the responsibility of providing an essential service is to make sure customers have energy when they need it.
-This means that we must continue to make important and necessary investments to the infrastructure that serves our customers such as replacing wood distribution poles and natural gas pipelines, making our system more resilient to the threat of wildfires and storms, upgrading customer-facing technology and substations, and much more.
+Part of our responsibility in providing an essential service is to make sure you have energy when you need it.
+This means that we must continue to make important and necessary investments and upgrades to the very infrastructure that supplies and delivers your energy.
+It’s the necessary thing to do.

 Q. When would my bill change?